TelegramBots/book/src/4/payments.md

-For physical goods, before starting, you need to talk to [@BotFather](https://t.me/BotFather), select one of the supported [Payment providers](https://core.telegram.org/bots/payments#supported-payment-providers) (you need to open an account by this provider), and complete the connection procedure linking your bot with your provider account.
+For physical goods, before starting, you need to talk to [@BotFather](https://t.me/BotFather), select one of the supported [Payment providers](https://core.telegram.org/bots/payments#supported-payment-providers) (you need to open an account on the provider website), and complete the connection procedure linking your bot with your provider account.
 >It is recommended to start with the [Stripe TEST MODE](https://core.telegram.org/bots/payments#testing-payments-the-39stripe-test-mode-39-provider) provider so you can test your bot with fake card numbers before going live.

 Price amounts are expressed as integers with some digits at the end for the "decimal" part.
-For example, in USD currency there are 2 digits for cents, so 145 means $1.45.
-With Telegram Stars (XTR), there are no extra digits.
+For example, in USD currency there are 2 digits for cents, so 12345 means $123.45 ; With Telegram Stars (XTR), there are no extra digits.
-See ["exp" in this table](https://core.telegram.org/bots/payments/currencies.json), to determine the number of decimal digits for your currency.
+See ["exp" in this table](https://core.telegram.org/bots/payments/currencies.json), to determine the number of decimal digits for each currency.

 ## Sending an invoice
 [![send invoice method](https://img.shields.io/badge/Bot_API_method-sendInvoice-blue.svg?style=flat-square)](https://core.telegram.org/bots/api#sendinvoice)